 There is minimal cooking done during a quick release, which was probably allowed for within the recipe.
 So if a recipe calls for a quick release, do not do a natural release or your food will be over cooked.

 So now that you have an Instant Pot, let’s get some easy and basic recipes that you can try.
 These are foolproof recipes that will boost your Instant Pot confidence in no time.

-Once you are comfortable with how everything works you can move on to some more complicated Instant Pot recipes like my Instant Pot Cajun Rice with Chicken & Sausage or my Chicken & Stuffing with Gravy.
+Once you are comfortable with how everything works you can move on to some more complicated Instant Pot recipes like my Instant Pot Cajun Rice with Chicken & Sausage or Instant Pot Pork Roast or my Chicken & Stuffing with Gravy.